What Documents Need Translation for a UK Visa?

 Documents by visa type

-Spouse visa: 5–15 documents (marriage cert, birth certs, bank statements, employment letters, relationship evidence) Student visa: 2–5 documents (degree cert, transcripts, bank statements) Skilled worker visa: 2–4 documents (degree cert, transcript, criminal record) Visitor visa: 1–3 documents (bank statements, employment letter) ILR: varies widely — could be 5–20+ documents
+Spouse visa: 5–15 documents (marriage cert, birth certs, bank statements, employment letters, relationship evidence) Student visa: 2–5 documents (degree cert, transcripts, bank statements) Skilled Worker visa: 2–4 documents (degree cert, transcript, criminal record) Visitor visa: 1–3 documents (bank statements, employment letter) ILR: varies widely — could be 5–20+ documents

 Documents that do NOT need translation